top of page

 -

-Activities included camp songs, games, gardening, food preparation, sun printing and natural tie dye, scavenger hunts, puzzle mind maps, solar energy cooking, cob bench building, bird feeder construction, water color painting, flower crown crafting, herbal crafts, medicine making, nature journaling, and nature exploration
+Activities included camp songs and games, gardening, food preparation, nature journaling, sun printing and natural tie dye, scavenger hunts, puzzle mind maps, solar energy cooking, cob bench building, bird feeder construction, water color painting, flower crown crafting, herbal medicine making, and nature exploration

 Read our past year Impact Reports: